sib-swiss/NGS-variants-training/docs/precourse.md

 ## Software

 We will be mainly working on an Amazon Web Services ([AWS](https://aws.amazon.com/]))  Elastic Cloud (EC2) server.
-Our Ubuntu server behaves like a 'normal' remote server, and can be approached through a [VS code](https://code.visualstudio.com/).
+Our Ubuntu server behaves like a 'normal' remote server, and can be approached through a [VS code](https://code.visualstudio.com/) web interface.
 All participants will be granted access to a personal workspace to be used during the course.

 The only software you need to install before the course is [Integrative Genomics Viewer (IGV)](http://software.broadinstitute.org/software/igv/).

+!!! info "For self-learners"
+    Self learners can install the required software via conda, or run the VS code web interface inside a container.
+More instructions at [Setup](day1/server_login.md)